AMC Javelin: First generation

-The optional "Go Package" included a four-barrel carbureted 343 CID AMC V8, power front disc brakes, heavy-duty suspension, dual exhausts with chromed outlets, wide full-length body-side stripes, and E70x14 red-line tires mounted on chrome-plated "Magnum 500" styled road wheels.
+The optional "Go Package" included a four-barrel carbureted 343 CID AMC V8, power front disc brakes, heavy-duty suspension, dual exhausts with chromed outlets, broad full-length body-side stripes, and E70x14 red-line tires mounted on chrome-plated "Magnum 500" styled road wheels.
 A 343 Go Pac Javelin could accelerate from 0 to 60 mph in 8 seconds, had a top speed approaching 120 mph, and could run a quarter-mile in 15.4 seconds.
 The largest engine in the first few months of 1968 production was "a 5.6 litre V-8 that delivered 284 SAE bhp, which made the car dangerously fast."